-As the dark fantasy fairytale films made their way through all of the classics, it was inevitable that Cinderella would get adapted.
+As the dark fantasy fairytale films of the 2010s made their way through the classics, it was inevitable that Cinderella would get adapted.
 It, after all, holds the record as the one story that has been adapted to the screen the greatest number of times.
 The IMDB tells me that the character of Cinderella has been played by 208 different actresses.
 These run the gamut from two different versions from Georges Melies back in the 1890s/1900s, a 1914 version with Mary Pickford, The Glass Slipper (1955) with Leslie Caron, the musical The Slipper and the Rose (1976) with Richard Chamberlain, to modernised updatings like If the Shoe Fits (1991), A Cinderella Story (2004) and After the Ball (2015), the sex-reversed Jerry Lewis comedy Cinderfella (1960), the wittily deconstructed EverAfter (1998) and the awful comic take Ella Enchanted (2004), as well as Cinderella turning up as a character in fairytale crossovers such as The 10th Kingdom (2000), the Shrek films, Once Upon a Time and Into the Woods.
 There has even been Cinderella Moon (2010), a version that takes place in China, and adult versions like Grimms Fairy Tales for Adults (1970), Cinderella (1977) and Cinderella 2000 (1977).
 The most celebrated version amongst these is probably the Disney version Cinderella (1950), which I would argue is not one of their greater classics, but has attained that position in many peoples minds.

 There is a certain problem seeing Cinderella conducted as a dark adult fairytale.
 Many of the other tales lend themselves to it Beauty and the Beast is a dark romance, Red Riding Hood readily lends itself to being a werewolf story, Hansel and Gretel with the witch trying to eat children is a horror story waiting to be told, Snow White with its sinister stepmother attempting murder and sorcery is another.
 On the other hand, Cinderella is very much a feelgood tale its arc is that of the downtrodden girl whose purity of heart triumphs over mean-spiritedness and has riches and the hand of the prince delivered to her doorstep.
 It is not a dark romance, nor filled with horror elements, it is a tale that offers a sweetly uplifting belief in goodness, pure-heartedness and true love winning out.
 There is very little in it you can deconstruct or turn on its head without severely disrupting the central arc of the story.